nikohoffren/anythingllm-docker-chatbot/README.md

    - Open http://localhost:3002 in your browser
    - Start chatting!

+## Using the Application

+### Room Management

+1. Creating a Room:

+   - Enter a room name in the input field
+   - Click "Create Room" or press Enter
+   - You'll be automatically taken to the new chat room

+2. Switching Rooms:

+   - Click on any room in the room list to switch to it
+   - Use the "Back to Rooms" button to return to the room selection screen
+   - Each room maintains its own chat history

+3. Chat Features:
+   - Type your message and press Enter or click Send
+   - Messages are saved automatically
+   - Chat history persists across page reloads
+   - Each room has its own independent conversation

 ## Regular Usage

 After the initial setup, your workflow will be: